 \section{Methods}

-Although experimentally accessible quantities derived from the DOS are independent of the energy reference, machine-learning models are typically trained and evaluated in a way that does depend on the relative alignment of the energy reference chosen for the dataset.
-This is seen in the mean squared error (MSE) loss function that is typically employed for MLDOS:
+Although experimentally accessible quantities derived from the DOS are independent of the energy reference, ML models are typically trained and evaluated in a way that does depend on the relative alignment of the energy reference chosen for the dataset.
+This is seen in the mean squared error (MSE) loss function that is typically employed for ML DOS:

-In this loss function, $N$ represents the number of structures in the dataset, $\bm{W}$ represents the parameters of the model, $\mathrm{DOS}^Q_A(E)$ represents the DOS obtained from quantum chemical calculations for structure~$A$, and $\mathrm{DOS}_{A}^{{\bm{W}}}(E)$ represents the DOS predicted by the model with parameter $\bm{W}$.
+In this loss function, $N$ represents the number of structures in the dataset, $\bm{W}$ represents the parameters of the model, $\mathrm{DOS}^Q_A(E)$ represents the DOS obtained from quantum chemical calculations for structure~$A$, and $\mathrm{DOS}_{A}^{{\bm{W}}}(E)$ represents the DOS predicted by the model with parameters $\bm{W}$.
 Here, changing the energy reference of $\mathrm{DOS}^Q_A(E)$ by replacing $E$ with $E + \Delta$, where $\Delta$ parameterizes the changes in the energy reference, would result in a different loss value.

 One solution to this would be to redefine the training and evaluation metrics to be independent of the energy reference.
 This can be achieved by reformulating the MSE loss such that the predicted DOS is evaluated on the energy reference that minimizes the loss: